Poultney (town), Vermont

 Poultney is a town in Rutland County in the southwestern part of the U.S. state of Vermont.
 New York state is on its western border.
 Castleton, Vermont, is on its northern border.
 Poultney was home to Green Mountain College, a private liberal arts college that closed in 2019.
 The Village of Poultney is entirely within the town.
 The town population was 3,020 at the 2020 census.

+Poultney was charted on September 21, 1761, named for William Pulteney, 1st Earl of Bath, a British politician and orator.
+Bath was the founder of the political faction known as the Patriot Whigs, in opposition to the government of Robert Walpole.

 History

 One of the New Hampshire Grants, Poultney was charted on September 21, 1761, by Benning Wentworth, Royal Governor of New Hampshire, and named for William Pulteney, 1st Earl of Bath, a British politician and orator.

 Poultney was first settled by Thomas Ashley and Ebenezer Allen.
 Ashley married Zeruiah Richards, and Allen married Lydia Richards, both daughters of Zebulon Richards of Windham County, Connecticut.
 Ashley and Allen established themselves in a cabin near the Poultney River on February 15, 1771.
 Allen brought his family with him, and a son born to his wife Lydia in 1772 was the first white child born in Poultney.
 Ashley built a shanty and planted corn before bringing his family to Poultney—he returned with his family in the fall of 1771.
 Six of Ashley’s brothers followed him to Poultney during the next two years, and several members of the Richards family were also early settlers.

 The town grew slowly at first because of the unresolved conflict between New York and New Hampshire over land ownership in Vermont.
 The Great List of Freemen in Poultney in 1781 contains the names of only 88 men.
 Most of the early settlers of the town came from Connecticut and Massachusetts.

 All but one of the males in Poultney were supporters of the American Revolution, and most served in the army at various times during the American Revolutionary War.
 In 1777, Poultney was threatened with invasion by the British, and the men of Poultney left to answer the call to arms.
 The women and children of Poultney fled the town on July 8, 1777, in the face of Gen. John Burgoyne’s army which was advancing from the north.
 Most families returned to their former Massachusetts and Connecticut houses during this period of unrest.
 After Burgoyne’s defeat, the villagers returned to Poultney during spring of the following year.